Harassment: Sexual

 Sexual harassment is an offensive or humiliating behavior that is related to a person's sex.
 It can be a subtle or overt sexual nature of a person (sexual annoyance, e.g. flirting, expression of sexuality, etc.) that results in wrong communication or miscommunication, implied sexual conditions of a job (sexual coercion, etc.).
 It includes unwanted and unwelcome words, facial expressions, sexual attention, deeds, actions, symbols, or behaviors of a sexual nature that make the target feel uncomfortable.
 This can involve visual or suggestive looks or comments, staring at a person's body, or the showing of inappropriate photos.
 It can happen anywhere, but is most common in the workplace, schools, and the military.
 Even if certain civility codes were relevant in the past, the changing cultural norms calls for policies to avoid intentional fallacies between sexes and among same sexes.
 Women are substantially more likely to be affected than men.
-The main focus of groups working against sexual harassment has been the protection of women, but in recent years awareness has grown of the need to protect LGBTQ (for right of gender expression), transgender women and men.